Garmin Vivomove Style

 However, you get so much more with the Vivomove Style and not just in terms of style, either.
 This feature-packed hybrid smartwatch has come a long way since the Vivomove HR.
 If you're all about the upgrades, you'll appreciate everything you get from this new watch.
 To recap, you'll get a hidden color display, connected GPS, Garmin Pay, Body Battery energy monitoring, a Pulse Ox sensor, as well as hydration and menstrual tracking.
 That's a whole lot of upgrades, especially now that the passage of time has reduced the hefty price tag significantly.

 Smarts and looks

-You may pay more for the Garmin Vivomove Style, but the higher price tag is perfectly justified.
-You don't just get a classy aesthetic, but plenty of features as well.
+With the Garmin Vivomove Style, you don't just get a classy aesthetic, but plenty of features as well.
 If you want connected GPS, a hidden color display, and NFC payments, this is the one for you.

 Just the basics

 Don't need all the bells and whistles?
 The Garmin Vivomove HR is a solid pick.
 It's still a fashionable choice and comes with the basics like activity/sleep tracking, heart-rate monitoring, 5 ATM water resistance, smartphone notifications, and more